openflighthpc/concertim-metric-reporting-daemon/README.md

 API for metrics to be reported to Concertim.

-It exposes reported metrics to Ganglia's Gmetad via TCP, it periodically polls Ganglia's Gmetad server for metrics, creates useful views of those metrics and places the most recent views in memcache.
+It exposes reported metrics to Ganglia's Gmetad via TCP, it periodically polls Ganglia's Gmetad server for metrics and creates "views" of those metrics.
+The metrics and the associated views are made available over a HTTP API.

+Currently the "views" of the metrics include a list of unique metrics and for each metric a list of values for each device currently reporting that metric.

 The use of Ganglia's Gmetad creates RRD files and expires old metrics.